justinnoor/pfhowto/README.md

 ## Step 1 - Prepare the droplet

-We begin by spinning up a fresh droplet and performing some essential configuration tasks on it.
+We begin by spinning up a fresh droplet and performing some essential configuration tasks.

 ### Choose your droplet